 Publishing your dissertation

 After your faculty has given you permission to defend the dissertation, you may publish it.
 The dissertations are usually published both in print and electronically.
 The University of Eastern Finland and many research centres have publications series, which publish doctoral dissertations.
 The University of Eastern Finland publication series have sub-series for dissertations.
-You have to follow publishing instructions of your own sub-series (instructions can be found from the web-pages of the Doctoral programmes).
+You have to follow publishing instructions of your own sub-series.

 The dissertation must be published at least 10 days before the public examination.
 It is up to the candidate to make sure that the dissertation is available for viewing at the University Library by the deadline.
 It is not necessary to have the dissertation printed.
 If the dissertation is published only electronically, the candidate should nevertheless deliver a paper copy to the University Library.

 1. After the faculty has given the doctoral candidate permission for public examination, the doctoral dissertation can be published.

 2. The doctoral student is responsible for preparing the dissertation for publication.
 The editor-in-chief decides on the layout of the text.
 The doctoral student also takes care of the layout in practice.
 It is recommended to use the layout template from the beginning of the dissertation writing process.

 3. As the author, the doctoral student is responsible for acquiring copyrights and publication rights for the articles and other materials in the dissertation.
 An article-based dissertation is published in full only if the original article publishers have given their written consent to republish the articles in the university’s publication series.
 The permission for reprinting must be announced on a separate page at the beginning of each article, in the table of contents and after other possible indexes.
 E.g. ’Printed with the kind permission of [publisher’s name]’

 4. The doctoral student applies for publication permission from the publication series’ editor.
 After receiving the publication permission, the student signs a publication contract with the editor-in-chief.